Azure/azure-vmware-solution/advanced-monitoring/README.md

 ## Overview

 The Azure VMware Solution metrics available in the Azure portal contains standard metrics.
-By using the solution provided in this repository customers can extend the metrics collected to include more advanced vSphere metrics as well as NSX-T Data Center Edge and Tier-0 metrics.
+By using the solution provided in this repository customers can extend the metrics collected to include more advanced vSphere metrics as well as NSX-T Data Center Edge and Tier-0 Gateway metrics.
 This solution deploys a virtual machine in Azure with a managed identity that has contributor and metrics publisher access to the private cloud object.

 ![](./media/overview.PNG)